Site icon I Love to Watch You Play

 But we have never seen women’s basketball showcased like this…until now.

-That’s not to say there haven’t been incredible players in the women’s game: Sheryl Swoopes, Cheryl Miller, Lisa Leslie, Rebecca Lobo, and Sue Bird—just to name a few.
-But most of us couldn’t say we have ever seen them play.
+That’s not to say there haven’t been incredible players in the women’s game: A’ja Wilson, Sheryl Swoopes, Cheryl Miller, Lisa Leslie, Rebecca Lobo, and Sue Bird—just to name a few.
+But most of us have never seen them play.
 We may know their names, but not much else.
 When I asked several friends if they knew them, most could only recall one or two, saying they ‘sounded familiar.’

 As a basketball ‘gym rat’ growing up in the 1970s and ’80s, I can’t recall ever seeing a college or professional women’s game on television or in person before playing myself in college.